zheka2304/innercore-mod-toolchain/README.md

 ## Working with Android Debug Bridge

 Android Debug Bridge allows this toolchain to push mod files to the remote device and to launch Horizon via USB cable.
 You can specify push path in the **make.pushTo** property in your *make.json*.
 When you run the appropriate build task (*Ctrl+Shift+B*), only the files that were changed are being pushed.

 ## Building and Publishing a Release Version of the Mod

 To build a release version of the mod, run **Assemble Mod for Release** task.
 An *.icmod* archive is being generated and is ready for upload.
-Go to https://icmods.mineprogramming.org and upload a new mod or update an existing one.
+You can find out what to do next by following the steps described in https://github.com/zheka2304/InnerCore/blob/master/developer-guide-en.md.